acumos/security-verification/security-verification-service/docs/design.rst

   distributed through a federated ecosystem of Acumos platforms must be verified to the extent possible, as

-  * contributed under clear and compatible open source license(s)
+  * contributed under clear and compatible licenses
   * free from security vulnerabilities

 This in turn is based upon the